terrycojones/daudin/README.md

   one for each command.
 That would allow persistent shell variables. `cd` commands could be run simultaneously in both shells.
 * Add some way to deal with standard error?
-* Some of what might be wanted with `stdin` can be done with tee.
+* Some of what might also be wanted in a pipeline with `_` can be done with tee.
 * Make it so code can return `IGNORE` to explicitly preserve the pipeline.
 * Guess at auto-indent level for incomplete commands.
 * Add a specially-named function that (if defined) is used to produce the prompt.
 * Add a specially-named function that (if defined) run after each command (or command-line).
+* Add variable export.